aleontiev/dj/README.md

 Run `django --help` to see a list of supported commands.
 Run `django SUBCOMMAND --help` for help on any specific subcommand:

-### django init
+### django init NAME

 Sets up a shell Django project in the current directory.
 This command will prompt for all optional arguments, unless passed in.

-### django install ADDON[@VERSION]
+### django adds ADDON[@VERSION]

-Imports a Django CLI addon or PyPi package into the current project.
+Adds a Django CLI addon or PyPi package into the current project.

 If `--dev` is passed, the addon will only be required for testing and local development.
 Otherwise, the addon will be treated as a core package dependency.

-In the case of a CLI addon, the addon's initializer will be executed.
+If this is a Django CLI, the addon's initializer will be generated.

 ### django generate [ADDON.]BLUEPRINT [...ARGS]